garlicservices/bus-bundle/README.md

 $data = $this->get('communicator') // Or you can call by class name.
 Example: $this->get(GarlicBus:class)
     ->request('targetServiceName') // Type of message.
 So far you can use ->request() or ->command() methods.
 Command provide mesage type that not need response.
     ->get()                        // Set one of REST methods (get, post, put, delete).
-Bu default set GET ->targetServiceAction(         // CamelCased route where slashes ware changed to upper letter by magic (example: getUser will changed to /get/user) array $path = [],          // Path parameters to query (example: ['user' => 1]) array $query = [],         // Post or Get parameters to the query array $headers = []        // Additional headers
+Bu default set GET ->targetServiceAction(         // CamelCased route where slashes vere changed to upper letter by magic (example: getUser will changed to /get/user) array $path = [],          // Path parameters to query (example: ['user' => 1]) array $query = [],         // Post or Get parameters to the query array $headers = []        // Additional headers